imeelavan/IMS/README.md

 Book(isbn=123, title=test1, author=author1, publicationYear=2000, availableCopies=1)

 # Assumptions
-I assumed that all attributes of Book class are mandatory and annotate then with @NonNull
+I assumed that all attributes of Book class are mandatory and annotated them with @NonNull